 This museum is a winter activity set up for snowbirds.
 It closes for the summer and reopens the day after Thanksgiving on November 29.

-If you are in Sarasota in winter, you will find all different types of interesting art from paintings to sculptures inside the museum.
+In winter, in Sarasota, you will find all different types of interesting art inside the museum, from paintings to sculptures.

-While it is free to enter, as they are a not for profit organization, they ask for a $5 donation.
+While it is free to enter, they ask for a $5 donation as they are a not-for-profit organization.
 This donation is entirely at your discretion and not mandatory to enter.

 8. Lido Key Beach